 You should check weather and avalanche information at http://www.avalanche.ca/forecasts/kootenay-boundary

 Equipment List – avalanche gear ( transceiver, shovel, probe ), ski gear ( splitboard/skis, poles, skins, boots ), clothing ( base layer, fleece layer, outwear, down vest/jacket, hut clothing ( jeans/shirt, socks/slippers etc ), first aid kit/repair kit, headlamp, emergency shelter, water bottle, map/compass/gps, eye/sun protection.
 We have a small amount of rental equipment available including transceivers, shovels, probes, splitboards and touring skis.
-More equipment is also available at ROAM shop in Nelson.
+Please bring a towel for the hot tub.
+Rental equipment also available at ROAM shop in Nelson.
 Weight limit for gear is 50lbs per person and add 50lbs per person for food for self-catered groups.
 Space is also at a premium in the helicopter so pack tightly and avoid bulky items.

 Large size laminated map at Lodge.
 Click here for hi-resolution digital file suitable for printing.
 Do you like Google Earth – this file is for you!